j-a-hanna/i-am-jeanette/README.md

 📚 Learning

-- practice using HTML5 and CSS3 to make a static web page with flexbox
+- practice using HTML5 and CSS3 to make a static web page using flexbox

 💻 Technologies Used